hpc/libcircle/README.md

 The libcircle library will periodically invoke a reduction if one has registered the reduction callbacks.
 The period between consecutive reduction invocations is currently hard-coded to 10 seconds.
-This period will be configurable in a future release.
+The first reduction is started after 10 seconds has expired.
+Note that if libcircle complets execution before the first reduction timeout has expired, no reduction will be executed.
+The reduction period will be configurable in a future release.

 The example below shows how to count the number of items processed.
 Each process counts the number of items it has processed locally.